fbpx

 It’s always important to remember that Google has data on millions of websites – and knows what a natural anchor text profile looks like.
 It has data on the world’s biggest websites – the likes of Amazon, eBay and Google itself – so trying to beat the algorithm is a nigh impossibility.
 As such, it’s better to see what a natural anchor text profile looks like – by using tools such as SEMRUSH or AHREFs on large websites – and then trying to mimic those.

-7. Google Penguin
+7. Impact Of The Google Penguin Algorithm

 The Penguin algorithm is a Google search ranking algorithm that was first introduced in 2012.